 Board of Directors

-Gary Eldred (emeritus) Gary is one of the founding members of TPE.
+Gary Eldred represents the Southwest Chapter and is a past president of TPE (and Emeritus Director).
+Gary is one of the founding members of TPE.

 David Hamel represents the Prairie Sands Chapter.